kyma-project/rafter/cmd/extension/frontmatter/README.md

 ### Run a local version

-To run the service against the local Kyma installation on Minikube without building the binary, use this command:
+To run the service against the local installation on Minikube without building the binary, use this command:

 ```bash
 APP_VERBOSE=true go run main.go